Loco Hauk Steam-Powered 6x6 Jeep JK Built by Kenny Hauk at 2017 Easter Jeep Safari in MoabPosted in Features on July 5, 2017

 At first glance, some might think this 2008 Wrangler Unlimited may have been rear ended by a steam engine, but there is much more to this Jeep than meets the eye.
 Watching Kenny and the crew bring it to life is an experience that will stay with you for a very long time.
 You hear the burner ignite, then a faint shimmer of heat is detected above what appears to be a giant rolling barbeque on 41.5-inch Pit Bull Rockers.
 Slowly the black coil of smoke increases.
 A look to the hood shows small wisps of steam; then it lurches to life.
 Imagine the Chitty Chitty Bang Bang movie from your childhood, but on a grander scale as it chugs along like a freight train.

 The standard 16-gallon fuel cell has been converted to run on kerosene, as that is burned to heat the boiler.
 There is a 55-gallon water tank mounted in the area behind where the rear seat was originally located, and the boiler holds an additional 20 gallons of water.
 Fuel economy, or shall we say water economy, isn’t its finest attribute; while at 500 psi and speeds of 30 to 35 mph, 55 gallons of water will only transport you 1 to 1.5 miles.
 We could fill an entire issue with all the cool features and tech on Loco Hauk, but unfortunately, we don’t have the room within these pages.
 We suggest you tune in to the History Channel and watch Road Hauks, Kenny’s new reality show.
-New episodes start in August and the Loco Hauk build will air this fall.
+New episodes began in August and the Loco Hauk build aired in fall of 2017.
 We did ask Kenny the question on everyone’s mind: Why?
 He replied with a smile, “it’s the most insane thing we could come up with.”

 Hard FactsVehicle: 2008 Jeep Wrangler Unlimited 6x6

-Engine: 100 CID V-4 single-acting, trunk-piston, poppet-valve uniflow steam engine
+Engine: 100ci V-4 single-acting, trunk-piston, poppet-valve uniflow steam engine

 Transmission: NSG370 6-speed manual